-4 Inspiring Growth-Hacking Examples
+4 Inspiring Growth Hacking Examples

 If you’re trying to master growth hacking to get more business, you’re not alone.
 Tons of companies are using innovative ways to increase their customer base quickly.
 In fact, growth-hacking expert Ryan Holiday believes that about 20 percent of all marketers have a growth-hacking mindset.
-If you’re looking for some inspiration while you try to help your company grow, check out the following growth hacking stories.
+If you’re looking for some inspiration while you try to help your company grow, check out the following growth-hacking stories.
 These real-life growth hacking stories will show you how the practice actually works.

 DocBraces’ Calculated Transparency

-Building trust is a critical factor to establish relationships that lead not only to purchases but also ongoing customer loyalty.
-Transparency of business offerings, practices, and prices go a long way in developing such strong relationships.
+Building trust is a critical factor to establish relationships that lead not only to purchases but also to ongoing customer loyalty.
+Transparency of business offerings, practices, and prices goes a long way in developing such strong relationships.
 Businesses that have customized fees for their services face a transparency challenge.
 They face difficulty when it comes to providing pricing for customers.
 This is because the price may vary for each customer.